-The Pavilion: Home of the Ole Miss Rebels men's and women's basketball teams
+The SJB Pavilion: The Sandy and John Black Pavillion, home of the Ole Miss Rebels men's and women's basketball teams

 Prereqs: Courses a student must take before moving on to more advanced classes.

 Rebels/Lady Rebels: The University's athletic nicknames.